montagejs/collectionsjs.com/method/delete-each.md

 ---

-Deletes every value or every value for each key.
+Deletes every value or every value for each key, and then returns this.
-Returns the number of successful deletions.

 --- |